-South Korea is open for visitors from all countries as long as they obtain the proper visa and agree to quarantine for 14 days, even the vaccinated ones.
+South Korea is open for visitors from all countries as long as they agree to quarantine for 14 days, even the vaccinated ones.

 Also, all visitors must bring a negative COVID-19 test result taken within 72 hours before departure.

 Most visitors must quarantine at a government-designated facility at their own expense.
 This requirement applies to all visitors for tourism or business purposes who don’t have family or long term residence permit in the country.

 Disclaimer: Travel restrictions and governmental regulations can change rapidly and the information below might be outdated within a few hours.
 Therefore, double-check all information with your embassy or on official websites.
 Traveling Lifestyle does not take any responsibility for your decision to travel.